-This can be a useful coping strategy.
-Perhaps you sense that you would be overwhelmed by emotions while feeling powerless to solve those problems.
-We cannot comment further on your thinking or behaviors related to this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+/YOU ARE COMFORTABLE taking a proactive role.
+Instead of remaining "the victim," you choose to act.
+(We cannot comment on your thinking of feelings about this topic since you indicated -by choosing "neither"- that you did not feel represented by either of the available options).